 We wanted a taste of multiple dishes, so we opted for the Fugi fixed menu.
 It was SO WORTH THE MONEY to do it this way.
 We had a feast of flavors come our way – the waiter bringing out each dish slowly but surely.
 The dishes just kept coming.
 Here are a few favorites:

-This sushi rice salad is bursting with Asian flavors.
+This sushi rice salad bursts with Asian flavors.
 I want this again!!

 These yakitori lamb cutlets were so so juicy – and the meat just fell off the bone!